sc-aisuperjack/reviewer-queue-senior-takehome/SUBMISSION.md

 ## Known gaps

-* I did not add persistent storage.
+- I did not add persistent storage.
-* I did not add authentication.
+- I did not add authentication.
-* I did not add frontend test coverage.
+- I did not add frontend test coverage.
-* I kept the current reviewer identity hardcoded as `alex`, as allowed by the brief.
+- I kept the current reviewer identity hardcoded as `alex`, as allowed by the brief.
-* I kept the scope intentionally small to stay within the timebox.
+- I kept the scope intentionally small to stay within the timebox.

 ## Files changed and why

-* `backend/app/main.py`: centralised queue filtering, queue ordering, and workflow action validation.
+- `backend/app/main.py`: centralised queue filtering, queue ordering, and workflow action validation.
-* `backend/tests/test_smoke.py`: added targeted business-rule tests for high-risk behaviour.
+- `backend/tests/test_smoke.py`: added targeted business-rule tests for high-risk behaviour.
-* `frontend/src/App.vue`: disabled invalid actions, added reviewer guidance, and removed terminal items from the active queue after a final decision.
+- `frontend/src/App.vue`: disabled invalid actions, added reviewer guidance, and removed terminal items from the active queue after a final decision.

 ## AI assistance used

+I used AI assistance to review the brief, identify the highest-impact workflow issues, and sanity-check implementation options.
+I reviewed the suggestions, made the final implementation decisions myself, and verified the behaviour through tests and manual local testing.